Reporting Obligations (FINRA Rule 4530)

 • Due by the 15th calendar day after the end of the quarter.
 If the 15th falls on a weekend or holiday, the report is due the next business day.

-• The quarterly report captures every written complaint, not just complaints that triggered a 30-day 4530(a)(1)(B) theft-or-misappropriation report.
+• The quarterly report captures every written complaint, not just complaints that triggered a 30-day theft-or-misappropriation report.

 • Reports are submitted electronically through the FINRA Gateway.

-How 4530(a) and 4530(d) fit together.
+How event reporting and quarterly reporting fit together.
 A single complaint can trigger both filings.

 Exam Tip: Gotchas